roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

   <source src="/assets/sparkshot/6th.mp4" type="video/mp4">
 </video>

-This update was interesting as it was something we'd talked about for a while but resisted adding.
-The feature in question was to allow users to speed up the act of selecting more than one pixel, often requested as some sort of fill tool, or box select, and up until this point users needed to click on each pixel individually to select it or deselect it.
+This update was interesting as it was something we'd talked about for a while but resisted adding without going through some careful consideration.
+The feature in question was to allow users to speed up the act of selecting more than one pixel, often requested as some sort of fill tool, or box select, and up until this point users needed to click on each pixel individually to select or deselect them.

 We had just entered an early alpha stage and begun to invite users to come on board and test the application out live, and we expected and certainly heard the requests come in to allow a quicker way to select many pixels quickly.